jpdesigns316/linux-config/README.md

 Source: Udacity [Giving Sudo Access] (https://youtu.be/32u1qTPN5eQ), (Negus 59-61)

-The file that is used to grant sudo permissions is  `/etc/sudoers` however, this file could be modified by updrading the os or installing packages.
+The file that is used to grant sudo permissions is  `/etc/sudoers` however, this file could be modified by upgrading the os or installing packages.
 There still is another method which could be used to give permissions, and that is via ```/etc/sudoer.d``` directory.

 Using your favorite text editor create a new file:
 ```